Skip to main content

 Facts & figures

-Around 4.6 million displaced Afghans reside in Iran with varying legal statuses, including:
+Around 3.8. million displaced people reside in Iran with varying legal statuses.

 EU humanitarian funding: